Go Down Moses and Dayenu are well-known Passover Songs.

 Gosh, the things you find on YouTube.
 That “Eliahu ha-Navi” is hilarious.
 Here’s a more traditional version :-)

 This article was posted on Monday, March 29th, 2010 at 10:22 am and is filed under Countries & Cultures, Dayenu, Go Down Moses, Hebrew, Holiday Songs, Holidays Around the World, Israel, Languages, Mama Lisa, Passover, Passover Songs, Seder, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Go Down Moses and Dayenu – Passover Songs”